Skip to main content

 Time Limits for Charges: State Criminal Statutes of Limitations

-This article discusses time limits for charges.
-Each state establishes its own statutes of limitations, often with distinct time limits for different types of crime.
+Certain civil cases also have statutes of limitations in place.
+But this article discusses time limits for criminal charges.
+Each state establishes its own statutes of limitations, often with distinct time limits for different types of crimes.

-Generally speaking, the prosecutor's "clock" ticks only if the criminal suspect remains in the state.
-If the individual flees or goes into hiding, the clock will pause (in legal jargon "toll") and will resume running when and if the suspected person reenters the state.
-This is to prevent criminals from avoiding the consequences of their crimes by simply running, hiding, and waiting out the authorities.
-Other circumstances may justify tolling, too, such as concealment of the wrongdoing.
+Generally, the prosecutor's "clock" starts only if the criminal suspect remains in the state.
+If the person flees or goes into hiding, the clock will pause (in legal jargon, "toll") and will resume when the suspected person reenters the state.
+This is to prevent criminals from avoiding the consequences of their crimes by running and waiting out the authorities.
+Other circumstances may justify tolling, such as concealment of wrongdoing.

 Categories of Crimes

-Not all crimes are governed by statutes of limitations.
-Murder, for example, has none, meaning that a murderer can be brought to justice even many decades later.
-Some states also have no time limits for certain other types of crime, such as sex offenses or terrorism charges.
+Some states do not have time limits for other types of crime, such as sex offenses like aggravated sexual assault of a child under 18 years of age.
 Colorado has no statute of limitations for treason.
 California has none for the embezzlement of public funds.

-Some states classify their crimes in categories for these purposes.
+Some states classify their crimes into categories.
 In Indiana, for example, Level 3 felonies generally have a five-year statute of limitations.
-Consultation with a defense attorney should help determine whether an offense is properly charged as a Level 3 crime and whether any exceptions to the five-year limitation might apply.
+Consulting with a criminal defense attorney can help you determine whether an offense is a Level 3 crime.
+They can also help you learn whether any exceptions to the five-year limitation might apply.

 State Criminal Statutes of Limitations: An Overview

-The chart below summarizes each state's criminal statutes of limitations:
+The chart below summarizes how long each state's criminal statutes of limitations are:

 State